mosip/documentation/docs/registration-client-tus-protocol.md

-# Registration Client metrics upload using TUS protocol
+# TELEMETRY FROM REGISTRATION CLIENT

 Following are the metrics that are collected in the client application using the micrometer library: